MemesMcGee/Discord-Welcome/README.md

 # Discord-Welcome
 Welcome!

 I'm Megan Bot!
-Hope you even our server!
+Hope you enjoy our server!